 Brooke Cullison is an Account Executive at RALLY where she specializes in targeted digital advertising, social media marketing, email marketing, and website development.

 Brooke graduated from UCLA with a B.A. in Political Science.
-When not in the office working on all things digital, Brooke enjoys views of the city on top of Runyon Canyon and exploring L.A. for the best Mexican food.
+When she’s not in the office working on all things digital, Brooke enjoys views of LA from Runyon Canyon and globe-trotting with her close friends.

 Samuel Garrett-Pate is an Account Executive at RALLY’s Los Angeles office, where he specializes in public affairs, strategic communications, and political and legislative strategy.